Woman figuring Out Her Choices

 Down to the Wire

-If you're still stuck, here's my go to options for which device you should get, bearing in mind all the categories in above:
+If you're still stuck, here's my go to options:

 Take me to the Top